 Two days are not enough to see and do absolutely everything Paris has to offer.
 It’s a big city with a rich, complex history and a huge variety of attractions and experiences.
 I’ve been visiting Paris for more than two decades and I still discover new things with each trip.
 In fact, my last visit was for two weeks and I still came away feeling like I haven’t seen it all!

 However, if two days are all the time you have, you can have a really good time in Paris.
 In two days, you can see most of the big sights, have some great good and get a pretty good feel for the city.
 That’s what this itinerary is designed to give you.

 In my opinion, two days in Paris is better than no days in Paris!

-2 Days Paris Itinerary – In A Nutshell
+2 Days In Paris Itinerary – In A Nutshell

-Here’s a quick overview of this 2 days Paris itinerary, which I’ve done as two full calendar days (but you can switch things around if your two days are spread over three calendar days).
+Here’s a quick overview of this 2 day Paris itinerary, which I’ve done as two full calendar days (but you can switch things around if your two days are actually 48 hours spread over three calendar days).

 Day 1: Trocadéro, The Eiffel Tower, Rue Cler, Musée d’Orsay, Musée Du Louvre, Palais Royale, Sacré-Cœur, Montmartre & Moulin Rouge.

 Day 2: Le Marais, Place des Vosges, Musée Carnavalet, Hôtel de Ville, Notre Dame & Sainte-Chapelle, The Latin Quarter, Seine River Cruise, Champs-Élysées and the Arc De Triomphe.

 2 Days In Paris Itinerary – In Detail

 Here’s the detail of this 2 day Paris itinerary, including where to eat and how to get about.